 A common system of indicator scoring is needed to resolve issues of individual metrics having different scales and different responses to stress, with variation across regions.
-Given differing levels of human activity, or differing latitudinal or altitudinal factors, some metrics decrease while others increase (Mazor et al. 2016; Safford and Van der Water 2014).
+Given differing levels of human activity, or differing latitudinal orelevatio-altitudinal factors, some metrics decrease while others increase (Mazor et al. 2016; Safford and Van der Water 2014).
 As an example, if for a given indicator, marginal site conditions exist (due to inherently natural conditions such as slopes, soil conditions, etc.), we would not expect an indicator to score very well, but that does not necessarily imply poor management is occurring.
 Some indicators will perform poorly in locations hampered by naturally occurring, limiting biotic or abiotic factors, while in other locations indicators may be performing well under ideal biotic and abiotic circumstances (refer to Sec.
-7.2, natural range of variation).
-To mediate this situation, a scoring system can help transform metrics to a standard scale range, also referred to as normalization.
-For example, assigning a range from 0 (i.e., indicator in worst state) to 1 (i.e., indicator in best possible state), within which context can be better integrated into individual indicator results.
+6.2, natural range of variation).
+To mediate this situation allow for comparison of an indicator within and across ecoregions and better isolate system stressors that may be influencing indicator scores, a scoring system can help transform metrics to a standard scale range, also referred to as normalization.
+For example, Given similar site conditions, values for a given indicator can be clustered across ecoregions, and indicator values can be reassigned assigning a ranginge_from 0 (i.e., indicator in worst state) to 1 (i.e., indicator in best possible state).c.
+In so doing, the context within which an indicator score is collected context can be better integrated into individual indicator results and comparable across the state.

 To put EPM monitoring results into context, environmental data are needed from multiple sources to characterize natural and anthropogenic factors known to affect indicator conditions such as climate, elevation, geology, land cover, road density, hydrologic alteration, and known management types/units (e.g., timber conversion, conservation, restoration, etc. using satellite imagery and data from programs such as CAL FIRE's Forest Practice Watershed Mapper).
-Reflecting on the observed versus expected range of variation for a given indicator (see section 7.2), and using the previously mentioned environmental data as context, we will attempt to deconstruct the driving factors that may be leading to indicator results in a region, and help inform adaptive management decision making.
+Reflecting on the observed versus expected range of variation for a given indicator (see section 6.2), and using the previously mentioned environmental data as context, we will attempt to deconstruct the driving factors that may be leading to indicator results in a region, and help inform adaptive management decision making.
 The aim is to work to understand how forest management may be impacting trajectories/trends of EPMs.
 There are many confounding factors that may influence indicator monitoring results (e.g., climate change or other stressors), which underscores the need to know the underlying land use and management activities.
 This information will allow us to compare those factors with indicator response in reference forests, where presumably similar climactic and environmental stressors influence the landscape.